Our aim is to help provide the highest quality

 education for all autistic students.
 We do this through:

 knowledge about pedagogy

 The ATI strives to bring together the most

-By embedding the use of evidence-based practices in their classrooms, teachers can feel equipped and empowered to best support their students with ASD and to facilitate rich learning experiences.
-The ATI model ensures teachers are supported in their classrooms and mentored by educators highly experienced in teaching students with ASD.
-This theory-to-practice collegiate approach is what makes the ATI such a uniquely effective training model.
+By embedding the use of evidence-based practices in their classrooms, teachers can feel equipped and empowered to best support their autistic students and to facilitate rich learning experiences.
+The ATI model ensures teachers are supported in their classrooms via mentoring by highly experienced educators of autistic students.
+This theory-to-practice collegiate approach is what makes the ATI a uniquely effective training model.

-The Autism Teaching Institute (ATI) is an exciting cutting edge initiative emanating from Western Autistic School (WAS), breaking new ground in the fields of School Education, Teacher Training provision and Vocational Training in Australia.
+The Autism Teaching Institute (ATI) is an initiative that emerged from Western Autistic School (WAS), and broke new ground in the fields of School Education, Teacher Training and Vocational Education in Australia.

 The ATI is a Registered Training Organisation (RTO) that exists as an unincorporated entity under the wider umbrella of Western Autistic School.
-The ATI was created to deliver specialist training in teaching students with ASD with the brief to create systemic change.
-This occurred in response to a perceived need for specialist training for professionals working with students with ASD.
+The ATI was created to deliver specialist training in teaching autistic students with a brief to create systemic change.
+This occurred in response to a discernable need for specialist training for professionals working with autistic students.

-The ATI, Western Autistic School's Registered Training Organisation, offers the first Graduate Diploma in Teaching Students with ASD accredited in Australia.
+The ATI, Western Autistic School's Registered Training Organisation, offered the first Graduate Diploma in Teaching Students with ASD accredited in Australia.